YakirNissim/customtkinter-CTkEntryDate/README.md

-This is how it looks:
+# This is how it looks:

 ![EntryDate](https://github.com/YakirNissim/customtkinter-CTkEntryDate/assets/101890349/9c5ebd99-da62-4a34-b9f5-1864b9163ee5)

+# Note:
+* The dates are in the range of years from 2000 to 2099!
+* The returned value is a tuple in the following format (DD, MM, YY)

-My code:
+# My code:

         import customtkinter
         from typing import Any